TechnicalPursuit/TIBET/README.md

 ### Server-Only App

-You can also create server-only applications by cloning a server-only template:
+You can also create server-only applications, applications where you wish to deploy an alternative client-side technology, by cloning a server-only template:

     tibet clone server hello-server